edsontm/polywatt/README.md

 ## testing other river levels

+The file `stations.txt` defines the river pairs <upstream file > <downstream file>.
+You have to update it with the files names

+The file `morphometric2.txt` represents the morphometric specification of elevation and distance between stations.
+You also have to update it.

 After the first complete run of `joinrivers.py`, the code creates a folder named `river_pairs`.
 This folder represents the pairs of mesurements at the upstream and downstream level.

 To test a new pair of stations, simply add files in the this folder, respecting the file naming order, `<upstream station name>_<downstream station name>_<year>_<month>_<date>.csv`.
 The date in the file name represent the first day of the serie.
 Each line of this file represents a single day and each file can represent up to 365 days.
 Each line represent the upstream and downstream measurements separated by a comma.